sherif603/Parity-Risk-Strategies/README.md

 - A minimum variance portfolio indicates a well-diversified portfolio that consists of individually risky assets, which are hedged when traded together, resulting in the lowest possible risk for the rate of expected return.

 - A minimum variance portfolio is a collection of securities that combine to minimize the price volatility of the overall portfolio.
 Volatility is a statistical measure of a particular security's price movement (ups and downs).

+**The Efficient Frontier**

+- The efficient frontier is the set of optimal portfolios that offer the highest expected return for a defined level of risk or the lowest risk for a given level of expected return.
+- Portfolios that lie below the efficient frontier are sub-optimal because they do not provide enough return for the level of risk.

+**The Relative Strength Index (RSI)**

+- The relative strength index (RSI) is a momentum indicator used in technical analysis that measures the magnitude of recent price changes to evaluate overbought or oversold conditions in the price of a stock or other asset.